epiphone/gradu/README.md

 # Migrating a web application to FaaS

+> **Abstract:** Serverless computing is a novel cloud computing model based on ephemeral resources that scale up and down automatically and are billed for actual usage at a millisecond granularity.
+As an attractive economic proposition serverless has gained significant interest in the industry but literature on how the model's unique characteristics drive application design is still scarce.

+> This thesis aims to fill the gap by first defining the paradigm along with its origins and surveying for applicable design patterns.
+The patterns are then applied in an experimental migration process through which 5 new patterns are discovered.
+Finally the migration outcome is evaluated in terms of development ease, performance and costs.

+> In conclusion the serverless model is found to deliver on its promises of elasticity and reduced operational overhead; cost benefit however depends largely on expected traffic shape.

 ## Motivation

 Function as a Service (FaaS or serverless) is defined as a cloud-native platform for short-running, stateless computation and event-driven applications which scales up and down instantly and automatically and charges for actual usage at a millisecond granularity.
 Unlike SaaS or PaaS that are always running, but scale on-demand, serverless workloads run on-demand, and consequently, scale on-demand.